marwahaifawi/AlgorithmsVisualizer/README.md

 ## Deployment

-You can access the Sorting Algorithms Visualizer application https://marwahaifawi.github.io/AlgorithmsVisualizer/.
+You can access the Sorting Algorithms Visualizer website https://marwahaifawi.github.io/AlgorithmsVisualizer/.